griff16/SmallBusiness/README.md

 # SmallBusiness

 This is a a book keeping webapp for small businesses.

-Features:
+Inspiration is from Salesforce's sales cloud.

-[ ] 1.
+To access the app please **[click here](https://smallbusiness20201125.herokuapp.com/)**.